exyi/diplomka/diplomka/text/4-implementation-3-assignment.md

 To enforce the rule in the least disruptive way, we want to keep the _“best”_ subset of pairs and to remove as little as possible.
 To quantify that, we need a rudimentary scoring function for basepairs -- which we calculate as the sum of both edge-to-plane distances and the H-bond lengths.
 Fortunately, this step is not crucial for decent results, and we can afford to simplify it at the cost of being fine-grained.
-To avoid giving an unfair advantage to basepairs with a lower number of defined H-bonds, the undefined lengths are filled with value **4.0**.
+To avoid giving an unfair advantage to basepairs with a lower number of defined H-bonds, the undefined lengths are filled with value **4.0**, which is usually the H-bond length upper limit.

 Scoring of the conflicting basepairs gives us the option to either find a globally optimal selection, or select the best basepairs greedily.
 Practical data should contain very little conflicts, so both approaches should yield similar results.
 The greedy approach is obviously faster and much easier to implement, but the optimal selection is not hard either, with the right libraries.

-In any case, we first enforce rule A first without optimizing for rule B (i.e., greedily) — it does not seem appropriate to select the optimal basepair family based on its surroundings.
+In any case, we enforce the rule A first without optimizing for rule B (i.e., greedily) — it does not seem appropriate to select the optimal basepair family based on its surroundings.
 Rule B can be reformulated as a problem of maximum weight matching on general graph, which is [solvable in polynomial time ($\mathcal{O}(N^3)$)](https://doi.org/10.1007/s12532-009-0002-8).
 In Python, we use the [`algorithms.max_weight_matching` function](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.matching.max_weight_matching.html) from the [NetworkX library](https://networkx.org).
 The practical effect of the optimal selection is indeed small; however, it does not slow down the assignment substantially, as the graphs are rather sparse.